Can my boss yell at me in front of other employees?

 The Connecticut Fair Employment Practices Act prohibits discrimination based on various protected traits.
 Harassment based on protected traits is unlawful in the workplace.
 To establish a hostile work environment, an employee must demonstrate that the abuse was severe and pervasive.
 Verbal abuse can lead to stress and other psychological issues for employees.

 Employers use yelling as a tactic to get you to quit because they can avoid paying your unemployment benefits.
 Connecticut law prohibits retaliation against employees who report harassment or discrimination.
 So, take it on the chin and get smarter.
 Contact an employment lawyer to find out whether or not you have a case to stick to your employer.
+Employees may also have additional protections if their termination is related to exercising their free speech rights under public policy exceptions.

-What Are The Labor Laws In Connecticut?
+What Are The Connecticut Labor Laws?

 Here are some key laws Connecticut employees should know:

-• Overtime Pay – Hourly workers must get time and a half for any hours over 40 in a week.
+- Overtime Pay – Hourly workers must get time and a half for any hours over 40 in a week.
 Some salaried workers also qualify, depending on their job duties.

-• Wrongful Termination Protections – Employers can’t fire someone for illegal reasons, like discrimination or retaliation.
+- Wrongful Termination Protections – Employers can’t fire someone for illegal reasons, like discrimination or retaliation.
 People have the right to fight back if this happens.

-• Meal Breaks – Most workers must get a 30-minute meal break after seven and a half hours.
+- Meal Breaks – Most workers must get a 30-minute meal break after seven and a half hours.
 Employers who ignore this rule violate state law.

-• Workplace Safety – Employers must keep workplaces safe.
+- Workplace Safety – Employers must keep workplaces safe.
 If they don’t, workers can report hazards without fear of punishment.
 The Connecticut Workers’ Compensation Act requires all employers to carry workers’ compensation insurance.

 Many companies try to cut corners with state and federal law at their workers’ expense.
 They ignore wage laws, mistreat employees, and punish people for speaking up.
 But the law is clear.
 Connecticut protects workers, and those who break the state or federal law can be held accountable.
 Employees experiencing harassment should file a charge of discrimination with the EEOC to take legal action.